hangyas/useless-lib/README.md

 # useless-lib

 Implementations of some algorithms for the sake of me understanding them.
-I chose scala because it fits any programming style and paradigm, I feel best for a given algorithm.
+I chose scala because it fits any programming style and paradigm, I feel the best for a given algorithm.
 No consistency between files.
 No optimizations.
-Most of it's is experimenting.
+No guarantees.

 # Index